LunaHub/Friends_social_data_analysis_2019/network_analysis.md

 	width="560">
 </p>

 The number of characters in each community is seen in the Figure below.
 It is clear the Ross/Rachel community is the largest and that the commnity with non of the main characters is the smallest.
+However the modularity of the network is 0.09 which means that the communities in fact are highly connected.
 <p align="center">
 	<img src="figures/Number_of_char_in_communities.png"
 	width="500">